logo

 Abstract

-Existing scholarship predominantly focuses on the evolution of welfare regimes in advanced Western economies, neglecting the Asia-Pacific region.
-This study analyzes welfare regimes in 20 Asian countries since the 2000s using principle component analysis and clustering algorithms.
-Contrary to comparative political economy (CPE) and international political economy (IPE) theories, the findings reveal a balanced approach, harmonizing commodification and decommodification, allowing these nations to navigate productivity competition, external shocks, and internal inequality.
-This balanced approach acts as a positive feedback mechanism, enabling adaptation to global economic pressures and domestic social imperatives.
+While existing scholarship predominantly focuses on the evolution of welfare regimes in advanced Western economies, there has been limited investigation into the trajectories of such systems in the Asia-Pacific region.
+This study presents a nuanced analysis of welfare regimes in 20 Asian countries, examining their transformation since the 2000s through principle component analysis and clustering algorithms.
+Contrary to the predictions of comparative political economy and international political economy theories, the findings reveal that these nations neither exhibit a strict divergence in welfare patterns nor converge strictly towards market-driven commodification.
+Instead, they adopt a balanced approach, harmonizing elements of both commodification and decommodification.
+This flexibility allows them to navigate complex challenges, including productivity competition, external shocks, and internal inequality.
+The study suggests that this balanced approach may act as a positive feedback mechanism, enabling these countries to adapt to both global economic pressures and domestic social imperatives.

 Publisher